MichaelRFox/fxToolTip.js/README.md

 * **arguments** - none
 * **defaults** - none
 * **returns** - null
 * **description** - similar to the [fxToolTip.remove()](#fxToolTip.remove) method, the .remove() method of a [fxToolTip object](#The-fxToolTip-object) removes all of the event listeners and the associated [fxToolTip object](#The-fxToolTip-object) object from the stack.
 If this is the only [fxToolTip object](#The-fxToolTip-object) on the stack, the .remove() method will remove all of the [fxToolTip object](#The-fxToolTip-object) css rules from the stylesheet and set the library back to its un-instantiated state.
-Generally, this method is not required, since fxToolTip.js automatically detects the removal of target elements, and performs corresponsing tooltip removal automatically.
+Generally, this method is not required, since fxToolTip.js automatically detects the removal of target elements, and performs corresponding tooltip removal automatically.

 ```javascript
 let myToolTip = fxToolTip.create('myElement', 'Loreiem Ipsum');